tinjaw/Always-302/README.md

-# <Plugin Name>
+# Always-302

-:bulb: Plugin short description: what it does
+Send a 302 (temporary) redirect instead of 301 (permanent) for sites where shortlinks may change.

-Require [YOURLS](https://yourls.org) `<here: min-version if applicable>` and above.
+Require [YOURLS](https://yourls.org) `1.7.x` and above.

 ## Usage

-:bulb: This is a great place for showing a few usage examples!

-:camera: If applicable, a screenshot of the admin interface or anything relevant is super helpful
+Enable the plugin and all responses will use status code 302.

 ## Installation

-:bulb: This is a great place for showing how to install the package.
-The common way is as below:

-1. In `/user/plugins`, create a new folder named `<here: your plugin folder name>`.
+1. In `/user/plugins`, create a new folder named `always-302`.
 2. Drop these files in that directory.
 3. Go to the Plugins administration page (eg. `http://sho.rt/admin/plugins.php`) and activate the plugin.
 4. Have fun!

 ## License

-:bulb: The license might be updated with your terms.

 This package is licensed under the [MIT License](LICENSE).